WDI-SEA/notes/04-databases/sql-intro/readme.md

 INSERT INTO movies (title, description, rating) VALUES('Gigli', 'really bad movie', 1);
 ```

 This will select all the attributes from the movies table unconditionally.
-Make sure not to forget the ; at the end of each statement.
-In SQL, semi colons are required to terminate statements.
+Make sure not to forget the semi-colon at the end of each statement.

 ```sql
 SELECT * FROM movies;